kopia/kopia/site/content/docs/Repository Server/_index.md

 }
 ```

-Make sure you use a recent nginx version (>=1.16) and you start your kopia server with a certificate (`--insecure` does not work), e.g.
+Make sure you use a recent nginx version (>=1.16) and you start your kopia server with a certificate (`--insecure` does not work, as GRPC needs TLS, which is used by Repository Server), e.g.

 ```shell
 kopia server start --address 0.0.0.0:51515 --tls-cert-file ~/my.cert --tls-key-file ~/my.key